 We went to Pattaya for the third time in May 2015, and were invited by Father Ray to participate in the 2 days celebrations of the 25th anniversary of the Children’s Home.
 It was fantastic to participate in this in the company of all the girls, who were in holiday that time.
 And we also got to know the 2 new girls Donna and Amanda.
 All very nice girls.
 And they are all very nice and pleasant people at Father Ray’s.
 We really enjoyed that visit.
 After that we travelled on to Koh Samui where we met up with Gift and her family.

-We look forward to coming back to Pattaya on regular basis, probably once every year.
+We look forward to returning to Pattaya regularly.